marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/enable-and-customize-preprocessing.rst

   output is delayed until the use or test of the macro; and ``'#undef'`` directives are also output for macros tested but undefined at the time.

-.. index:: dI

-.. index:: preprocessor, debugging

-.. index:: debugging, preprocessor
+.. index:: dI, preprocessor, debugging, debugging, preprocessor

 .. option:: -dI

   Output ``'#include'`` directives in addition to the result of preprocessing.

-.. index:: fworking-directory

-.. index:: preprocessor, working directory
+.. index:: fworking-directory, preprocessor, working directory

 .. option:: -fworking-directory